choreonoid/choreonoid-doc/en/install/options.rst

 * **BUILD_BULLET_PLUGIN**

  Builds the Bullet plugin.
 This plugin enables the use of the open-source physics calculation library `Bullet Physics <https://github.com/bulletphysics/bullet3>`_ in Choreonoid's simulation functionality.
 For build methods, please refer to :doc:`build-bullet-plugin`.

-* **BUILD_PHYSX_PLUGIN**

- Builds the PhysX plugin.
-This plugin enables the use of the physics calculation library `PhysX <https://developer.nvidia.com/gameworks-physx-overview>`_ in Choreonoid's simulation functionality.
-For build methods, please refer to :doc:`build-physx-plugin`.

 * **BUILD_ROKI_PLUGIN**